makyo/rpg.drab-makyo.com/games/corgi/story-form/part-01.md

 ---
 ---

-Hopping down from the bed of the cart, Sarai Azoulay slipped her pack onto her shoulders once more, buckled her short sword to her belt once more, and dug in one of her vest's many pouches, parting reluctantly with five coppers for the last night's fare of her journey.
+Hopping down from the bed of the cart, Sarai Azoulay slipped her pack onto her shoulders once more, buckled her short sword to her belt, and dug in one of her vest's many pouches, parting reluctantly with five coppers for the last night's fare of her journey.

 The first night on the road to Munjim al'Jawahir, she'd done her best to earn her keep.
-Men, dwarves, and the odd minotaur, however, were far sturdier folk than kobolds, and she could do little to keep up.
+Men, dwarves, and the odd minotaur, however, were far sturdier folk than kobolds, and she had little strength to offer, compared to them.
 She'd had to settle for spending five coppers a night for the next six nights of the journey from Aleawalim, quickly eating into her ready cash for the trip.
-The only reason she'd even gotten that rate was for her help in finding food and water on the road.
+Even then, the only reason she'd gotten that rate was for her help in finding food and water on the road.
 That, after all, required neither strength nor indeed much effort.
 She was in her element, and knew the hills well enough.

-She just needed to get to Munjim, get her trade on, and move on.
+She just needed to get to Munjim, get her trade on, and keep moving.
 This whole scheme depended on her never staying in place for long, and if she could make it down to Aijtimae before the rains came, she'd probably still be on track.

 The carts, circled now within the customs yard, had a lengthy procedure ahead of them, but Sarai had all of her wares on her, both within her pack and secreted in the many pockets of her traveling vest.
 Her trade would be fast, easy, and small.

 At least at first.

-The scheme dreamed up in her guild back home was a bit short on details, but easy enough to implement.
+The scheme dreamed up in her guild back home was short on details, but easy enough to implement.
 Sarai, as the one with the most experience on the road, was to gin up the emerald trade in the eastern kingdoms.
 Get it moving smoothly through several fronts, buy here, sell there, never hold much stock at once - at least not to the outside eyes.
 After all, her pack was double-walled, and between the lining and the outside were several fortunes worth of the precious stones.

 Once the trade was moving rapidly, she'd dump all of her stock over the course of a few short days, crashing the new, still fragile market.